lmiller165/frogger-with-python-turtle-graphics/README.md

 ## Acknowledgements
-Special thanks to:
+Special thanks to: \newline
-Inhye Baik for taking the time to review my code, provide valuable feedback, and share her experiences as a Hackbrighter.
+Inhye Baik for taking the time to review my code, provide valuable feedback, and share her experiences as a Hackbrighter. \newline
 Danielle Yasso for grabbing a coffee with me to share her experiences both as a Hackbrighter and the five years since she completeing the program.